PrestaShop/prestashop.github.io/news/_posts/2020-02-21-CFP-PrestaShop-Day-Paris-2020.md

 10/04: Closing of the CFP and the form
 20/04: Announcement of the complete program

 A first selection of submissions will be done on March 13th of 2020.
-And a first communication should done around March the 16th of 2020 to announce the first speakers.
-If you want to be selectionned, don't be late.
+And a first communication should be done around March the 16th of 2020 to announce the first speakers.
+If you want to be selected, don't be late.

 ## Are you ready?